School streets

 School street trial

-We introduced a trial School Street in 2020/21.
-The trial is to assess what works and what doesn't work and to gather information and analyse data in order to determine how and where other schools and communities might benefit from such a scheme.
+We introduced our first trial School Street in 2020/21.
+The trial was to assess what works and what doesn't work and to gather information and analyse data in order to determine how and where other schools and communities might benefit from such a scheme.

 The trial site was introduced on Staldon Road, outside East Wichel Primary School.
 It was selected as part of our School Safe Environment Zone (SSEZ) Year 1 schemes, delivered in the financial year 2020/21.